 Postgraduate Poster Prize

-Our poster prize is awarded by an open ballot during the annual conference.
+Our poster prize was awarded by an open ballot during the annual conference from 2015-19.

 Posters provide an opportunity to share research findings in a creative way and provide opportunities for dialogue that are unavailable when presenting a formal paper.

 Any poster by a postgraduate student is automatically entered for the prize.